Pvanduyse/open5e/source/combat/attacking.rst

 Strength (Athletics) check contested by the target's Strength (Athletics) or Dexterity (Acrobatics) check (the target chooses the ability to use).
-If you succeed, you subject the target to the :ref:`srd:grappled` condition (see appendix A).
+If you succeed, you subject the target to the :ref:`srd:grappled` condition (see :ref:`srd:conditions`).
 The condition specifies the things that end it, and you can release the target whenever you like (no action required).

-**Escaping a Grapple.** A :ref:`srd:grappled` creature can use its action to escape.
+**Escaping a Grapple.** A grappled creature can use its action to escape.
 To do so, it must succeed on a Strength (Athletics) or Dexterity (Acrobatics) check contested by your Strength (Athletics) check.

-**Moving a :ref:`srd:Grappled` Creature.** When you move, you can drag or carry the :ref:`srd:grappled` creature with you, but your speed is halved, unless the creature is two or more sizes smaller than you.
+**Moving a Grappled Creature.** When you move, you can drag or carry the grappled creature with you, but your speed is halved, unless the creature is two or more sizes smaller than you.